 The Auburn players on the sideline went nuts.
 Auburn fans went nuts.
 Heck, even the CBS Sports broadcasters went nuts.
 It was one of the craziest plays in NCAA college football that year and probably ever.

 The play by first-year head coach Gus Malzahn was designed for Marshall to hit wide receiver Sammie Coates, but he chose the deep option instead.

 "He took a chance," Malzahn said.
 "I was looking at the dig route that was wide open and then I had a bad angle on the catch.
 Once I realized what happened, I knew we needed to go for two and was trying to figure what to call then."

 Auburn missed the two-point conversion to extend the lead, but the damage was done.
 The seventh-ranked Tigers spoiled the upset by Mark Richt and the No. 25 Bulldogs, 43-38.

-Shockingly enough, that wasn?t even the craziest play for Auburn football that season.
-Two weeks later, the Tigers defeated Alabama in the Iron Bowl with famous ?Kick Six? return.
+Shockingly enough, that wasn't even the craziest play for Auburn football that season.
+Two weeks later, the Tigers defeated Alabama in the Iron Bowl with the famous "Kick Six" return.

 Auburn lost the BCS National Championship Game that season, but nobody should ever forget the "Prayer at Jordan-Hare" that helped them get there.